Zerg-Overmind/Strivec/README.md

 ![visual image](image/visualization.png)

-## Why our local design are superior than original TensoRF against rotation
+## Why our local design is superior than original TensoRF against rotation
 <img src="image/rot-toy.jpg" width=480px />

 Here is a toy example to illustrate the TensoRF-CP (TensoRF-VM is similar) with global decomposition in (left) axis-aligned and (right) non-axis-aligned situations.
 The bottom shows the grid values.